 Because it lacks some security features available to VPNs, VPN proxies cause a small reduction in download/upload speed by increasing TCP or UDP throughput and are ideal for gaming or streaming.
 Hiding your P2P transfer is also possible, as we mentioned above.
 However, people usually buy a VPN for unlimited bandwidth and data usage.

 If applied in a web browser, VPN proxies can track web requests and clean cookies that can leak your real IP address and thus identity and location.

 Hosted alongside VPN servers

-VPN proxy servers are usually hosted in the same datacenters as VPN servers, and often on the same machines.
+VPN proxy servers are usually hosted in the same data centers as VPN servers, and often on the same machines.
 However, they need to be configured differently, and VPN providers rather use the space for VPN servers for monetary reasons.
-For that reason, VPN proxy is often offered for free (with huge privacy risks) or bundled with a VPN subscription.
+For that reason, a VPN proxy is often offered for free (with huge privacy risks) or bundled with a VPN subscription.

 Where is VPN proxy used?

 There are two of the most common practical applications of VPN proxy:

 The majority of VPN browser extensions are VPN proxies.
 Those offered by reputable VPN providers, such as NordVPN for Chrome, have advanced features but are still less secure than their dedicated VPN apps.
 Free ones are usually community-driven, like Hola VPN for Chrome.
 If offered by companies, they rarely have a no-log policy and offer their service in return for your private data.
 That data is sold to third parties for advertising or data research and used to cover the operating cost and make a profit.